ArgonDesign/alogic/doc/control.md

     fence;      //   V Cycle 2 ends if 'a' was false
   }             //

-  d.write();    // | Cycle 2 if 'a' was true, and Cycle 3 if 'a' was false
+  d.write(a);   // | Cycle 2 if 'a' was true, and Cycle 3 if 'a' was false
   e--;          // | Cycle 2 if 'a' was true, and Cycle 3 if 'a' was false goto foo;     // V Cycle 2 ends if 'a' was true, and Cycle 3 ends if 'a' was false }